Table of contents

 5. Architect

-6. Remote job
+6. Remote Software Engineer

 Looking for a different job?
 We have a library of resume examples to choose from.
 Here are some of the most popular with job seekers:

-You’ve Made Your Resume — What’s Next?
+You've Made Your Resume—What's Next?

 Here are three ways to make your resume and cover letter a perfect match:

 - Apply the same style.
-Your resume templates and cover letter templates should have a similar style and use the same colors.
+Your resume and cover letter templates should have a similar style and use the same colors.
 A consistent look between the two will make your application cohesive and tell employers you pay attention to details.

 Your cover letter is not a repeat of your resume, so don't use it to rehash it or discuss each job line by line.
 Instead, make your cover letter into a short narrative using skills and experience from your resume strategically.